cjssdk/emitter/readme.md

 Almost all components in STB SDK emit events: a [Model](https://github.com/stbsdk/model) emits an event each time an attribute is set, a [router](https://github.com/stbsdk/router) emits an event when a page is opened.
 All components which emit events are instances of `Emitter`.

-Typically, event names are represented by a camel-cased string, however, there aren't any strict restrictions on that, as any string will be accepted.
+Typically, there aren't any strict restrictions on event names, as any string will be accepted.
+Usually it's a lowercase string with no spaces.
+Possible values: `click`, `move`, `focus:item`.

 Functions can then be attached to objects, to be executed when an event is emitted.
 These functions are called listeners.
 Inside a listener function, this refers to the `Emitter` that the listener was attached to.